 - Folks who want a higher dose of probiotics per capsule can find brands that offer 100 billion CFU per serving.

-If you’re shopping on a budget, this probiotic supplement comes in 90-capsule bottles and costs under $35, making it one of the least expensive options on this list (and across the market).
+If you’re shopping on a budget, this probiotic supplement comes in 90-capsule bottles, and each serving costs about $0.35, making it one of the least expensive options on this list (and across the market).

 Best Probiotic and Prebiotic for Women